jthaxton/katana/README.md

   -H 'Content-Type: multipart/form-data' \
   --output ./output.zip
 ```
 This will download a video from youtube.
+And parse it to png and zip it.
+Returns a zip file.
 Grab a coffee.
 Take a walk.
 This part might take a few minutes.

 ## Downsides